Blackbushe Airport

 Blackbushe Airport is an operational general aviation airport in the civil parish of Yateley in the north-east corner of the English county of Hampshire.
-Built during the Second World War, Blackbushe is north of the A30 road between Camberley and Hook.
+Built during the Second World War as RAF Blackbushe, Blackbushe is north of the A30 road between Camberley and Hook.
 For a time, it straddled this road, with traffic being stopped whilst airliners were towed across.
 The south side was used for aircraft maintenance, using wartime-built hangars.
 Today, only the part of the airfield that lay north of the A30 remains in active use.
 The historical name for the flat piece of land on which it is sited is Hartford Bridge Flats.
 The nearest towns are Yateley and Fleet.

 Blackbushe Aerodrome has a CAA Ordinary Licence (Number P693) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Blackbushe Airport Limited).
 The aerodrome is licensed for night use.

 One of several airfields eclipsed since 1958 by the growth of Heathrow and Gatwick airports, Blackbushe was once a significant airport for passenger and cargo charter flights for the London area.

 Currently based aircraft include several corporate jets, three fixed-wing flying schools, as well as Aerobility, a flying charity for disabled people.
-There is also a helicoptor school which operates a satellite base at Blackbushe.
+There is also a helicopter school which operates a satellite base at Blackbushe.
 The airport is open to the general public and is also popular for walks around its perimeter and to see the wildlife in Yateley Common and Castle Bottom National Nature reserve.

 The Pathfinder Cafe, opened in 2021, serves breakfast and lunch to visitors of the airport.
 It has outdoor seating overlooking taxiway Hotel, the grass apron, and the westerly end of runway 07/25.

 Royal Air Force

 The airport started life in 1942 as RAF Hartford Bridge, and it was used by RAF squadrons throughout the remainder of Second World War for reconnaissance, defence and strike operations using Spitfires and Mosquitoes.
-It was also the home of the Free French Squadron (Lorraine).
+It was also the home of the Free French Air Force Squadron (Lorraine).

 A number of important people landed at the airport including King George VI and Queen Elizabeth, Supreme Allied Commander General Dwight D. Eisenhower and Field Marshal Montgomery.

 RAF Hartfordbridge was also the home of a new system known as "FIDO" (Fog Investigation and Dispersal Operation) built by the Airforce Construction Unit.
 Pipes were laid down both sides on Runway 26, and fed with fuel.
 The pipes had small holes, and if the airfield was shrouded in fog, the fuel was ignited.
 The heat created would cause the fog to disperse.

 On 18 November 1944, the airfield was renamed to RAF Blackbushe, because of confusion over a similar area in Norfolk.
 On 15 November 1946, the RAF had moved out, and the airport was handed over to the Ministry of Civil Aviation, becoming Blackbushe Airport.
 The A30 was fully reopened to traffic.